federicociner/weather-generator/README.md

 ## Running a simulation

+### Local

-In order to generate a set of random weather observations, execute `make run obs=<obs>` in the main project directory, where the `<obs>` argument is the number of data points you would like to generate in the dataset (e.g. `make run obs=1000`).
+In order to generate a set of random weather observations, follow the steps below:
+1. Execute `make run obs=<obs>` in the main project directory, where the `<obs>` argument is the number of data points you would like to generate in the dataset (e.g. `make run obs=1000`).

-After running this command, a CSV file named _generated_weather_data.csv_, containing the randomly generated weather observations, will be written to the _output_ folder. **Note:** Any existing datasets in this folder will be overwritten via the make run command.
+2. After running this command, a CSV file named _generated_weather_data.csv_, containing the randomly generated weather observations, will be written to the _output_ folder.

+**Note:** Any existing datasets in this folder will be overwritten via the make run command.

 ### Docker

+To generate weather observations using Docker, follow the steps below:
-To run an instance of the weather-generator Docker image, execute `make rundocker` in the project directory - this will initiate a Bash session inside the container.
-From here, you can simply navigate to the project folder via `cd /home/weather-generator` and then execute `make run obs=<obs>` as above, with the same outputs executed inside of the container filesystem.
+1. Execute `make rundocker obs:<obs>` in the project directory - this command is similar to the local run command above, where `<obs>` is the number of observations.
+2. The Docker container will write the CSV of weather observations to the _output_ folder.